rotorflight/rotorflight-lua-scripts/README.md

 ## Installation

 Please download the latest version from [GitHub](https://github.com/rotorflight/rotorflight-lua-scripts/releases/) and copy the contents of the `SCRIPTS` folder to your transmitter.
 You will know that you've done it correctly when you find the `rf2.lua` file located in the `/SCRIPTS/TOOLS` directory.
 Plus, you should now see *Rotorflight 2* listed in the *Tools* menu of your transmitter.
+Also, you should be able to see the *RF Tool* and *RF Stats* widgets if you have a color radio.

 ### Copying the SCRIPTS folder